Symmetric powers of algebraic and tropical curves: a non-Archimedean perspective: Symmetric powers of tropical curves

+Finally, no objects in $\Xi_d(G)$ have automorphisms except the trivial one, since there are no automorphisms that commute with the chain contraction.
+So, the functor $\Delta_{(G,d)}$ defines a colored polysimplicial complex without self-gluing.

 Let $D$ be an effective divisor of degree $d$ on $\Gamma$.
-Since $\Gamma$ is semistable, there is a unique model $(G',D)$ of $\Gamma$ that arises as a (possibly not unique) subdivision of $G$ and such that for all vertices $v$ of $G'$ we have that either $v\in V(G)$ or $D(v)>0$.
+Since $\Gamma$ is semistable, there is a unique model $G'$ of $\Gamma$ that admits a (possibly not unique) chain contraction to $G$ such that for all exceptional vertices $v$ of $G'$ we have $D(v)>0$.
 Then $(G',D)$ naturally defines a point in the relative interior of $\Delta(G',D)$.
-Conversely, given a point in the relative interior of the geometric realization of $\Delta(G',D)$, the geometric realization of $(G',d)$ is equal to $\Gamma$ and $D$ naturally defines an effective divisor of degree $d$ on $\Gamma$.
+Conversely, for a point in the geometric realization of the polysimplicial complex $\Sigma_{(G,d)}$, there is a unique stable pair $(G',D)$ such that this point lies in the relative interior of $\Delta(G',D)$.
+So we may write this point as $(x_{e'})_{e'\in E(G')}$ in the relative interior of the geometric realization of $\Delta(G',D)$ (with $x_{e'}>0$).
+The geometric realization of $(G')$ with edge lengths $x_{e'}>0$ is equal to $\Gamma$ and $D$ naturally defines an effective divisor of degree $d$ on $\Gamma$.
 Thus the geometric realization of $\Delta_{(G,d)}$ is in natural bijection with $\Div_d^+(\Gamma)$. \end{proof}

+\begin{remark} Note that in this construction you can recover the degree $d$ only as the dimension of a maximal polysimplex $\Delta(G',D)$ in $\Sigma_{(G,d)}$, where $D(v)=1$ for all exceptional vertices $v$ of $G'$. \end{remark}

+\begin{example} Let $\Gamma$ be a tropical curve consisting of one edge $e$ of length $l$ connecting two vertices $v$ and $v'$.
+Write $G$ for the underlying graph of $\Gamma$.
+Consider an effective divisor $D$ on $\Gamma$ of degree 2.
+Then we are in one of the following cases: \begin{itemize} \item $D=2v$, i.e. the divisor $D$ is supported only at $v$. \item $D=2v'$, i.e. the divisor is supported only in $v'$. \item $D=v+v'$, i.e. the divisor is supported in both $v$ and $v'$. \item $D=v+p$ for a point $p$ in the relative interior of $e$. \item $D=v'+p$ for a point $p$ in the relative interior of $e$. \item $D=2p$ for a point $p$ in the relative interior of $e$. \item $D=p+q$ for two different points $p$ and $q$ in the relative interior of $e$. \end{itemize} The first three cases correspond to three zero-dimensional simplices in $\Sigma_{(G,2)}$, the next three cases correspond to three one-dimensional simplices of length (i.e. color) $l$ in $\Sigma_{(G,2)}$, and the last case corresponds to a $2$-dimensional simplex $\Sigma_{(G,2)}$ of color $l$.
+See Figure \ref{fig:edge}.